marcelbonnici/final-project-megabloks/plan.md

 High level Plan (High level Milstones):-

-1. [] Play around with isolated parts of the project and figure out how the project can be accomplished                              - 5d     -21/11 to 25/11
+1. [x] Play around with isolated parts of the project and figure out how the project can be accomplished                              - 5d     -21/11 to 25/11
-2. [] Integrate isolated parts and have atleast a very simple and basic version of the problem running                              - 3d    - 26/11 to 29/12
+2. [x] Integrate isolated parts and have atleast a very simple and basic version of the problem running                              - 3d    - 26/11 to 29/12
-3. [] Refine and improve and adapt it to fit the whole problem                            - 5d    - 30/12 to 4/12
+3. [-] Refine and improve and adapt it to fit the whole problem                            - 5d    - 30/12 to 4/12
-4. [] Make it robust and thorough test the sytem   - 3d    - 5/12 to 7/12
+4. [] Make it robust and thorough test the system  - 3d    - 5/12 to 7/12
 5. [] Buffer                                       - 2d    - 7/12 to 8/12
 6. [] Finish Report                                - 3d    - 9/12 to 11/12